-By dry weight, the protein content of lean pork can be as high as 89%, making it one of the richest dietary sources of protein (1).
+When dry, the protein content of lean pork can be as high as 89% — making it one of the richest dietary sources of protein (

-It contains all the essential amino acids necessary for the growth and maintenance of our bodies.
+It contains all nine essential amino acids necessary for your body’s growth and maintenance.
 In fact, meat is one of the most complete dietary sources of protein.

-For this reason, eating pork, or other meats, may be of particular benefit for bodybuilders, recovering athletes, post-surgical patients, or other people who need to build up or repair their muscles.
+For this reason, eating pork — or other types of meat — may be particularly beneficial for bodybuilders, recovering athletes, people post-surgery, or others who need to build up or repair muscles.

 Pork contains varying amounts of fat.

-The proportion of fat in pork usually ranges from 10–16% (2), but it can be much higher, depending on the level of trimming and various other factors.
+The proportion of fat in pork usually ranges from 10–16% (2) but can be much higher depending on the level of trimming and other factors.

 The fatty acid composition of pork is slightly different from the meat of ruminant animals, such as beef and lamb.